LaxarJS/laxar/docs/api/lib/utilities/object.md

 # Documentation

 ## extend( target, sources )
-Copies the properties from a set of source object over to the target object.
-Properties of sources later in the arguments list overwrite existing in the target and earlier source objects.
+Copies the properties from a set of source objects over to the target object.
+Properties of sources later in the arguments list overwrite existing properties in the target and earlier source objects.

 ### Parameters
 - **target {Object}**: the target object to modify